exponea/exponea-android-sdk/Documentation/firebase.md

 >
 > The methods `Exponea.handleNewToken` and `Exponea.handleRemoteMessage` can be used before SDK initialization if a previous initialization was done.
 In such a case, each method will track events with the configuration of the last initialization.
 Consider initializing the SDK in `Application::onCreate` to make sure a fresh configuration is applied in case of an application update.

-## Configure the Firebase Cloud Messaging Integration in Engagement
+## Configure the Firebase Cloud Messaging integration in Engagement

 Finally, you must configure the Firebase Cloud Messaging integration in Engagement so the platform can use it to send push notifications.